|SHADOWS ON THE WALL | REVIEWS | NEWS | FESTIVAL | AWARDS | Q&A | ABOUT | TALKBACK|

 TIME SCALE: Episode I takes place about 30 years before the original Star Wars, when Obi-Wan is 30, Anakin 10, and Amidala 14.
 Episode II about 10 years later; and Episode III is about two years after Episode II.
 Roughly 20 years passes between Revenge of the Sith and A New Hope.
 And another 30 years passes between Return of the Jedi and The Force Awakens.|

-CONTINUITY: Lucas' big challenge is to preserve continuity in the series, which means that the character arcs and plot twists will be very different for audiences who experience the films in sequence I to VI for the first time.
+CONTINUITY: Lucas' wanted to preserve continuity in the series, which means that character arcs and plot twists will be very different for audiences who experience the films in sequence I to IX for the first time.
 The surprises for them will be very different than for those of us who watched them in the order they were made — for example, the relationships between Vader, Luke and Leia will be no surprise.
 But Anakin's fall will.
 And Obi-Wan now has a completely different story that redefines his actions in IV.
 Also, Palpatine becomes the connecting point as a seriously epic villain.

 Ewan McGregor's uncle Denis Lawson played Wedge Antilles in all three original films.
 Wedge is the only X-wing pilot besides Luke to survive the trilogy.
 After Lawson visited McGregor on the set of Episode I, McGregor said, "He came up and sat with me, and he met George Lucas and he said, 'George, you're still wearing the same shirt.'
 And he was, apparently!"